 Some types of leather are delicate, and the homemade recipes for stain removal don’t work well for them.

-You can use baking soda to deodorize your leather shoes on the condition that you don’t use it regularly; once a month is enough.
+You can use baking soda to deodorize your leather shoes on the condition that you don’t do it regularly; once a month is enough.
 Baking soda can remove the oils in the leather and damage it.

 How Long Should Baking Soda Stay on Leather Shoes?